Russian E-visa Guide

-Want to plan your Russia tour with minimum effort, money and paperwork?
+Want to plan your Russia tour with minimum effort, money, and paperwork?
 We have very good news for you!
-Starting October 2019 if you are a citizen of these 53 countries, you will be able to visit St Petersburg with a free electronic visa (Russian e-visa).
+Starting in October 2019 if you are a citizen of these 53 countries, you will be able to visit St Petersburg with a free electronic visa (Russian e-visa).

 For now, citizens of these 53 countries have a chance to obtain the Russian e-visa in Kaliningrad Region.
 In case you are a citizen of these 18 countries than you also have a chance to visit Vladivostok (Far East region) with the e-visa.